ajibs/gift-recommender-service/README.md

 cd gift-recommender-service
 ```

-### Docker Setup
+### Docker

 You'll need to have [Docker](https://www.docker.com/get-started) installed to proceed with setting up the project.

-To start a docker container for Gift Recommender Service, run this command in the terminal:
+To start a docker container for `Gift Recommender Service`, run this command in the terminal:

 ```sh
 ./start_container.sh